nabil34000/schatzhauser/docs/architecture.md

   - httpx - x for extras, json/http helpers used by both: handlers and guards.

-  - guards - middleware: (i) guards which are easily called by any handler in any sequence, and (ii) domain-level guards such as max account per ip limiter which is not so easy to abstract and chain due to db transactions.
+  - guards - middleware, mostly to fight bots.
+Guards do not touch DB.

-  - server/routes.go - this is where all the parameters come from main.go and config/config.go and middleware is assembled, and then passed to each handler.
+  - server/routes.go - this is where all the middleware and handlers are assembled.

-  - config.toml - all the parameters whose default values are in config/config.go via config structs duplicating the main ones (simple Go, no builders, no Rob Pike's option structs).
+  - config.toml - user defined parameters with defaults inside config.go.

 These rules eliminate 80 percent of the mess: